aprilsoftware/personal-cloud/Readme.md

 # personal-cloud
-This repository is about a collection of How-To that we developed at April Software to run our software stack.
+personal-cloud is a collection of How-To that we developed at April Software to run our software stack.
 We think it could be benefit to others.

 We decided  to run our own IT infrastructure based on the principle of being as less as possible dependent on commercial software or commercially supported open source software.
 There are pro and cons using commercial software or open source software.
 We believe in open source and to the power of the community.
 We think that it is the most sustainable approach.
 We believe in long term businesses.